basho/basho_docs/content/riak/kv/2.1.3/developing/usage/search.md

 indexed: `people_ss=Ryan`, `people_ss=Eric`, `people_ss=Brett`.

 You can also create your own custom extractors if your data doesn't fit one of the default types.
-A full tutorial can be found in [[Custom Search Extractors]].
+A full tutorial can be found in [Custom Search Extractors](/riak/kv/2.1.3/developing/usage/custom-extractors).

 ### Automatic Fields